 Students will be selected based on their potential to provide high quality, client-centered legal services to our client population.
 Faculty will consider students’ interest in and commitment to health law, public interest, and legal services work, although such interest is not required.
-Every year, the clinics hold an Open House where faculty are available to answer questions about their respective clinics.
+Every semester, the clinics hold an Open House where faculty are available to answer questions about their respective clinics.
 Students may also contact Professor Jackson to discuss the clinic or ask specific questions.

 For more information, please login to the Portal.
 A complete set of application instructions is posted approximately one month prior to the registration period for the following semester on the Clinics portal page.

 - Public Justice Advocacy